 What are the best cheap wireless headphones?

-A close second is the recently reduced Samsung Galaxy Buds.
-While whispers of the Samsung Galaxy Buds 2 have begun, the original remains one of the finest pairs of true wireless earbuds and the best in class at its current price point.
-The buds feature a roomy soundstage that fills your ears with warm bass and clear-sounding vocals; the AirPods airy quality doesn’t compare.
+A close second is the Samsung Galaxy Buds.
+While whispers of the Samsung Galaxy Buds 2 have begun, the original remains one of the finest pairs of true wireless earbuds and has dropped from its original launch price repeatedly.
+The buds feature a roomy soundstage that fills your ears with warm bass and clear-sounding vocals; the AirPods' airy quality doesn’t compare.
 They also hold a charge longer than any AirPods model.
 Something else that stood out to us was how well the Galaxy Buds worked on iOS and Android devices.

 The best cheap wireless headphones you can buy (updated April 28)